dipu-malitha/UniSim-Simulation/README.md

 ## 🎯 Learning Outcomes

+* Basic idea about chemical process system and introduction of Unisim
+* Design and process simulation of seperation systems
+* Optimization and equipment sizing process systems
+* Simulation of chemical reactors
+* Dynamic and control reactors
 * Built and debugged multiple process flow diagrams
-* Applied thermodynamic packages and property estimations
-* Analyzed material and energy balances
-* Understood design vs rating modes for heat exchangers and columns

 ## 🔗 Connect with Me